lacardonap/COLPOS/README.md

 This is a collection of python scripts for GPS data processing using PPP or DGPS of RINEX file.

+This product is free software and it was developed as a thesis work for the  [master's degree in Information and Communication Sciencies](https://rita.udistrital.edu.co/mciencias/) at Francisco José de Caldas District University.

+Special thanks to:

+* Professor Álvaro Espinal Ortega
+* Professor ‪Héctor Mora Páez‬

 ## Processing software - RTKLib

 ### [RTKLib](http://www.rtklib.com/)